hossainchisty/Income-Expense-Management/README.md

 • Insightful pie charts.
 Know category wise spending and income.

-• Category- In Category section, you can create multiple categories like lunch,dinner,recharges,travel and you can track your expenditure in particular category.
+### User Account Action✨-

+• User will get welcome email after registered.

+• User can sign in with google account.

+• User can update basic information.

+• User can Change Password.

+• User can reset password with mail.

+• User can download there income/expenses history as excel file.

 Live Demo can be viewed at [Income Expense Manager](https://django-income-expense-manager.herokuapp.com/)

 ## Deployment
 Heroku app is already configured to this repository for *automatic deploys* from any push to the **master** branch.
-Create a pull request containing your respective changes and wait for merge.

 ## Continuous Integration
 Continuous integration automates the building, testing and deploying of applications.
 Software projects, whether created by a single individual or entire teams, typically use continuous integration as a hub to ensure important steps such as unit testing are automated rather than manual processes.

-Thanks ❤
 Happy Coding 🎉
 <br>
 Author: Hossain Chisty